avaxar/kithare/README.md

 ## Contributing
 - New Contributors are most welcome to come and help us in making Kithare better.
-- If you want to contribute a major change, it's a good idea to discuss with us first, either on our discord channel, or on github issues section.
+- If you want to contribute a major change, it's a good idea to discuss with us first, either on our discord server, or on GitHub issues section.
 - It is expected that contributors follow code formatting rules while contributing to Kithare.
 If any *unclean* code is opened up in a PR, that PR will be closed immediately.